-The stop/start of winter exercise schedules can significantly increase the likelihood of a horse tying up.
+The stop/start nature of winter exercise schedules can significantly increase the likelihood of a horse suffering a bout of azoturia.
 This complex condition is better understood than ever before, but episodes can still be alarming and good first aid and follow-up management are needed.
 Your vet should be involved every time the condition occurs as well as throughout the recovery period.

-If an episode happens, stop exercise immediately.
+If your horse shows the signs of tying up, stop exercise immediately.
 If it is severe, the horse may require veterinary treatment on the spot, or more likely, will need to be transported home.
 In severe cases, the muscle pigment myoglobin escapes into the blood, and horse passes, with some difficulty, discoloured urine.

 Once home, the horse should be kept warm, stabled, rugged and offered hay, water and electrolytes.
-Concentrates should be high in fibre and low in energy.
+Hard feed should be high in fibre and low in energy.

 Once the immediate muscle pain has subsided and the urine is clear, gentle exercise — being led out in hand or turned out (again, well rugged) — encourages blood flow to the muscles and begins repair.